Sudan’s army renewing military effort to retake Kordofan, Darfur from RSF

 In a statement, the military said its forces conducted strikes against RSF positions, destroying about 240 combat vehicles and killing hundreds of fighters.

-It added that its ground forces had succeeded in pushing RSF fighters out of wide areas in both Darfur and Kordofan and operations were ongoing to pursue remaining elements.
+It added that its ground forces had succeeded in pushing RSF fighters out of wide areas in Darfur and Kordofan, and operations were ongoing to pursue remaining elements.

-Darfur Governor Minni Arko Minnawi said recent military action by the SAF in Kordofan has prevented the RSF from laying siege on North Kordofan’s capital, el-Obeid.
+Darfur Governor Minni Arko Minnawi said the recent military action by the SAF in Kordofan has prevented the RSF from laying siege on North Kordofan’s capital, el-Obeid.

-But Morgan said people on the ground in Kordofan were not reassured by these words and want to see more definitive action from the SAF.
+But Morgan said people on the ground in the Kordofan region were not reassured by these words and want to see more definitive action from the SAF.

 “They want to be able to return to their homes with the RSF withdrawing or retreating from the areas that they have taken over.
 So far, that is not happening,” she said.

 In the meantime, attacks continue.
-A drone attack carried out by the Sudan People’s Liberation Movement-North, an RSF ally, on Monday reportedly killed five people in Habila in South Kordofan State.
+A drone attack carried out by the Sudan People’s Liberation Movement-North, an RSF ally, on Monday reportedly killed five people in Habila in South Kordofan state.

 The RSF’s recent resurgence in the vast regions of Darfur and Kordofan has displaced millions more people.

-Both sides have been accused of war crimes and crimes against humanity while the RSF has been implicated in atrocities in Darfur that the United Nations said may amount to genocide.
+Both sides have been accused of war crimes and crimes against humanity, while the RSF has been implicated in atrocities in Darfur that the United Nations said may amount to genocide.

-Recently, the UN described el-Fasher, the capital of North Darfur State, as a “crime scene” after gaining access to the largely deserted city for the first time since its takeover by the RSF in October, which was marked by mass atrocities.
+Recently, the UN described el-Fasher, the capital of North Darfur state, as a “crime scene” after gaining access to the largely deserted city for the first time since its takeover by the RSF in October, which was marked by mass atrocities.

 International aid staff visited el-Fasher after weeks of negotiations, finding few people remaining in what was once a densely populated city with a large displaced population.